Visit our keyboard shortcuts docs for details

 On June 23, 2010, 300 juvenile humpback chub were translocated to Shinumo Creek as part of a multi-year conservation experiment to establish a second spawning aggregation of this endangered fish in Grand Canyon National Park.

-In 2009, the National Park Service began a project to translocate juvenile humpback chub from the Little Colorado River to other Grand Canyon tributaries.
-These translocations are part of a comprehensive conservation effort to help ensure that this native fish continues to survive in Grand Canyon.
-Tributary translocations may lead to satellite spawning populations of humpback chub in Havasu Creek and enhanced survival to augment the number of humpback chub that live in the mainstem Colorado River.
+In 2009, the National Park Service and its partners began a project to translocate juvenile humpback chub from the Little Colorado River to other Grand Canyon tributaries.
+These translocations are part of a comprehensive conservation effort to help ensure that this native fish continues to survive in the Grand Canyon.
+Tributary translocations have led to satellite spawning populations of humpback chub in Havasu Creek and enhanced survival to augment the number of humpback chub that live in the mainstem Colorado River.
 The project is funded by the National Park Service and the Bureau of Reclamation, and is currently being conducted in cooperation with the U.S. Fish and Wildlife Service, Arizona Game and Fish Department, US Geological Survey, and Utah State University.

 A Colorado River Native

 The humpback chub (Gila cypha) is an unusual-looking member of the minnow family that is endemic, or native, to the Colorado River basin.
 These fish, which can live as long as 30 years and reach lengths of almost 20 inches, are characterized by large fins and pronounced humps behind the heads of adults.

 Relatively little is known about the population of this fish in Grand Canyon prior to the closure of Glen Canyon Dam.
 The humpback chub was first listed as an endangered species in 1967 and currently is protected under the Endangered Species Act as a threatened species.
 The decline in the humpback chub populations is due to a variety of significant human-caused changes to aquatic habitat in the Colorado River basin.

 The Little Colorado River